acushlakoncept/newsweek/README.md

 # Newsweek

-In this project, the Twitter’s Bootstrap framework was used to clone the [NewsWeek.com](https://www.newsweek.com/) website.
+In this project, Twitter’s Bootstrap framework was used to clone the [NewsWeek.com](https://www.newsweek.com/) website.

+> In the course of working in this project, the following concepts were mastered Bootstrap v4.0 Grid Layout
+Flex order class
+Some CSS Advanced Selectors
+Bootstrap classes that change base on screen sizes. (`col-sm`, `col-md`, `col-lg`, and `col-xl`) Got a deeper look into the bootstrap v4 documentation.

+> I learned a lot in the course of building this project.

+> The mobile-first-approach was taken to tackle the design.

 ![screenshot](#)